 Press Release courtesy of Penn State Athletics

-The No. 1 Penn State women’s volleyball team will host Maryland in a 7 p.m.
-ET match on Saturday evening in Big Ten Action.
+The No. 1 Penn State women’s volleyball team hosts Indiana on Wednesday afternoon for a 7:30 p.m. match in Big Ten action.

 PARKING & TRAFFIC

 Women’s Volleyball fans will have free parking in the Nittany Parking Deck, as well as in the Red A lots off North Atherton Street at White Course Drive.
 The gates will be open at both the entrance and the exit to the Deck on Saturday night.
 The Rec Hall ticket office opens 1 ½ hours before all matches.

 VOTE, VOTE, VOTE

 Haleigh Washington and Simone Lee were both named as Senior CLASS Award finalists.
 There are only ten finalists in the Women’s Volleyball category, and fans’ votes will be credited towards 1/3 of the winner’s selection.
 Since the award’s inauguration in 2010, Penn State has only had two finalists up to this point.
 Ariel Scott won in 2013, and Arielle Wilson was a First Team honoree in 2010.
 It is a Nittany Lion first with two in the final ten.
 VOTE

 LAST TIME OUT